NatashaRy/battleships/README.md

 **Result:** Works as expected.

 ### **Validators**
 **PEP8 Online Validator**
+Results showed 9 errors, "E501 line too long".
+* Line 244, 246, 248: are related to the check the next guess for the computer in relation to the last hit.
+When trying to split the line, the function does not work as expected.
+So we have decided not to make any changes.
-Results showed 6 errors, "E501 line too long", which are all related to the ASCII art which is used on the start screen.
+* Line 398-403: are all related to the ASCII art which is used on the start screen.
 This error does not affect the functionality of the game while contributing to a better experience for the user.

-​

 ### **Bugs**
 #### **During development**